Are you planning a visit to Porto? Lucky you! We want to return as soon as we can, we loved Porto so much!

 Our visit to Porto Portugal came about because Lonely Planet every year nominates 10 cities as the top 10 best value places to travel to.
 We heeded their advice and headed off to find out for ourselves why.
-In 2016 we took their advice and headed to Kotor and in 2017 we jetted out to Porto.
-We were not disappointed with our decision.
+In 2016 we took their advice and headed to Kotor in Montenegro.
+So glad we did!

 Depending on what time of the year you visit Portugal you need to be prepared for all types of weather, Portugal is known for sudden downpours so ensure you are packing for all seasons.